zhongzachary/get-past-soa-exams/README.md

 # Get Past SOA Exams

-Have you ever got tired of clicking all the links in SOA's website to download all the past exams?
+Have you got tired of clicking all the links in SOA's website to download all the past exams?

 You come to the right place.